MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 and why.
 This leads to crisper designs, and it aids in focusing the reviewer.
 -->

-- Accomplishing 'subsource demuxing' using the concept of *subsources* in-use today.
+-   Accomplishing 'subsource demuxing' using the concept of _subsources_ in-use today.
-  The goals of https://github.com/MaterializeInc/materialize/issues/24843 will be accomplished during the process of replacing *subsources* with *tables* (see solution proposal below).
+    The goals of https://github.com/MaterializeInc/materialize/issues/24843 will be
+    accomplished during the process of replacing _subsources_ with _tables_ (see solution proposal below).

 -   Dealing with Webhook sources.
 These are fundamentally different than the other storage-owned source types whose operators implement the `SourceRender` trait, and they do not contain a 'progress' collection.
 While they may also be converted to use 'tables' in the future, that work is not in-scope for this proposal.

 ## Solution Proposal

-The concept of a *source* will be unified around a single relation representing the *progress* of that source's ingestion pipeline.
-A query of any *source* object (of any type) will return the data that is currently in the `<source>_progress` collection.
+The concept of a _source_ will be unified around a single relation representing the _progress_ of that source's ingestion pipeline.
+A query of any _source_ object (of any type) will return the data that is currently in the `<source>_progress` collection.

-We have been investing in the user experience around *tables*, such that replacing *subsources* with *tables* would reduce the overall mental overhead for new users.
+We have been investing in the user experience around _tables_, such that replacing _subsources_ with _tables_ would reduce the overall mental overhead for new users.

-By allowing tables to be marked as *read-only*, we can easily migrate existing subsources to be tables without needing to figure out how to merge `INSERT/UPDATE/DELETE` statements with the data written by their corresponding source.
+By allowing tables to be marked as _read-only_, we can easily migrate existing subsources to be tables without needing to figure out how to merge `INSERT/UPDATE/DELETE` statements with the data written by their corresponding source.

 The default `CREATE SOURCE ..` statement will just create a top-level source object that represents a single ingestion of data from an upstream system.
-To actually ingest data from that upstream system into a persist collection, the user will use something akin to
+To actually ingest data from that upstream system into a persist collection, the user will use a `CREATE TABLE .. ` statement with an option that references the source and the external reference.
-`CREATE TABLE <table> (<cols>) OF SOURCE <source> WITH (<upstream_ref>)`.

-We will allow more than one table to reference the same `<upstream_ref>`, using a potentially different set of columns.
+We will allow more than one table to reference the same external upstream reference, using a potentially different set of columns.
 This allows a user to handle an upstream schema change by creating a new table for the same upstream table and then performing a blue-green swap operation to switch their downstream dependencies to the new table, and then drop the old one.